PLEASE SELECT FROM ONE OF THE COURSE CATEGORIES BELOW TO VIEW COURSE INFORMATION

 image

 Under the workers’ compensation legislation, when a worker is injured on the job and has an incapacity for work, employers have an obligation to help them return to safe work.
+This program offers participants the opportunity to learn practical return to work aids, supports and modifications for physical injuries.

 GOOGLE REVIEWS